-A summary of the City's assessment against SPP7.3 is included in Attachment 9 to Report CJ003-02/21.
+A summary of the City's assessment against SPP7.3 is included in Attachment 9 to this Report.

 The key design elements and the design elements related to the primary concerns raised during consultation are discussed in more detail below.